-Americans are still dealing with sky-high inflation, which hit a 40-year high last year.
-Though inflation has started to slow slightly due to factors like the Federal Reserve rate hikes, the year-over-year inflation rate was still a whopping 6.5% in December.
-This high inflation is driven by a variety of factors, including the continued presence of the COVID-19 pandemic, the war in Ukraine and labor shortages.
-The government is hoping to continue to rein in inflation with additional aggressive interest rate hikes this year, but exactly how much of an effect that will have remains to be seen.
+The U.S. inflation rate hit a 40-year high last year, but has since slowed down significantly due to factors like the Federal Reserve rate hikes.
+The year-over-year inflation rate was still 3.7% in August 2023, though.
+This relatively high inflation is driven by a variety of factors, such as the war in Ukraine and labor shortages.
+The government may continue its interest rate hikes in the hope of reining in inflation further.

-Inflation is rising more quickly in some places than others, though.
-In order to determine the cities where inflation is rising the most – and thus is the biggest problem – WalletHub compared 23 major MSAs (Metropolitan Statistical Areas) across two key metrics related to the Consumer Price Index, which measures inflation.
+Inflation rates differ across the U.S, though.
+In order to determine how inflation is impacting people in different parts of the country, WalletHub compared 23 major MSAs (Metropolitan Statistical Areas) across two key metrics related to the Consumer Price Index, which measures inflation.
 We compared the Consumer Price Index for the latest month for which BLS data is available to two months prior and one year prior to get a snapshot of how inflation has changed in the short and long term.

 Main Findings